Bib build guide - V2

 Why not solder them?
 You'll see!
 Now is the exciting moment we get to place the front panel over the top of everything.
 The pots and thonkis should all go through the holes (did you remember to remove the nut from the smaller pot, if one was there? good), perhaps after a little wiggling and persuasion (good thing you didn't solder them right!).
 The 4 pin header and the socket you soldered earlier should mesh together beautifully inside the sandwich.

 Take a moment to marvel at your achievement!
-I mean, why not loosely screw the nuts back on top of the panel to the pots and thonkis - it's really starting to look like a music thing now!
-Your kit probably included black nuts for the pots, which adds a certain je ne sais quoi...
+I mean, why not loosely screw the nuts onto the pots and thonkis - it's really starting to look like a music thing now!
+Your kit probably included black nuts for the pots, and brass nuts for the thonkis which adds a certain je ne sais quoi...
 Alas, I didn't have those when I took the pictures below.

 Parts